18F/health-tracking-course/collections/_admin/howto/careandfeeding.md

 #### Changing layouts and templates throughout the site (`/_layouts/`)

-To change the order of the elements on every lesson page on the site, look in the `/_layouts/` folder for `lesson.html`.
+To change the template for every lesson page on the site, look in the `/_layouts/` folder for `lesson.html`.

     The `lesson.html` file controls the order and placement of the following elements:
     * Lesson page title
     * Rubric dimension row
     * Table of contents/lesson outline
-* De-risking Guide links
+    * De-risking guide links
     * Airtable feedback form

 Changing the order or content of the [includes](#_includes) in `lesson.html` will change these elements for every lesson page on the site.